TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 https://user-images.githubusercontent.com/99741385/180628464-2f970f02-b134-474b-b4b6-a998c22fcf75.mp4

+### FBF-ifier
+Yet another line2fbf script.
+Meaning, this script turns lines into frame-by-frame chunks without changing the rendering output, replacing all transform (and fade and move) tags by constant tags in the process.
+This script should be more accurate than the other line2fbf scripts floating around.

 ### PerspectiveMotion
 An analogue to [Aegisub-Motion](https://github.com/TypesettingTools/Aegisub-Motion) that can handle perspective motion.
 Unlike the "After Effects Transform Data" that Aegisub-Motion needs, this tool requires an "After Effects Power Pin" track, which you can export directly from Mocha, or using [Akatsumekusa's plugin](https://github.com/Akatmks/Akatsumekusa-Aegisub-Scripts) for Blender.